Posts: 9,149

 Ross is just tactically clueless, same mistakes as when we last got beat off Motherwell, leaving Gogic on the bench is just stupid, plays far to many players who have zero form, I'd have never played Doidge.
 Just crap Hibs.
 A Motherwell team with zero form who just got hammered off St Johnstone and Hamilton.
 Typical Hibs.

-ritchiebaby like this post
+0762 and ritchiebaby like this post

 Doidge is one of the most frustrating players ever to wear the jersey.
 Our defence seems desperate to give goals away this afternoon.